Julia-Wagner/furry-friends/README.md

 I deployed the first version of my project after finishing the header.
 From this moment on I made sure to always test my live website.
 While implementing new features I had the website open in **Google Chrome**, resizing the browser using *Dev Tools*.
 I also opened the website on my phone after pushing new features.
 I think you get a better feeling for the mobile version of a website when opening it on a real phone, instead of a smaller browser window.
 Furthermore, I have **Microsoft Edge** and **Firefox** installed and made sure to open my deployed website there frequently.

+I tested to a minimum screen width of **320px** and a maximum screen width of **3440px** with my monitor.
 To test **Safari** and **iOS** devices I signed up for a free trial on [BrowserStack](https://www.browserstack.com/) as I made a really good experience using this tool before.

+I also used the *#peer-code-review* channel on Code Institute´s slack to get some feedback from other students.
+Because of the feedback I received I added a placeholder text and border to all of the form inputs.
+I also added a custom 404 page because it was suggested there.

 ### **Issues**